foliant-docs/docs/src/quickstart.md

 ## Use Preprocessors

-Preprocessors is what makes Foliant special and extremely useful.
+Preprocessors is what makes Foliant special and extremely flexible.
 Preprocessors are additional packages that, well, preprocess the source code of your project.
 You can do all kinds of stuff with preprocessors:

--   include remote Markdown files or their parts in the source files
+-   include remote Markdown files or their parts in the source files,
--   render diagrams from textual description on build
+-   render diagrams from textual description on build,
--   restructure the project source or compile it into a single file for a particular backend
+-   restructure the project source or compile it into a single file for a particular backend.

 In fact, you have already used two preprocessors!
 Check the output of the `foliant make` commands and note the lines `Applying preprocessor mkdocs` and `Applying preprocessor flatten`.
 The first one informs you that the project source has been preprocessed with `mkdocs` preprocessor in order to make it compatible with MkDocs’ requirements, and the second one tells you that [`flatten`](<macro mkdocs="preprocessors/flatten.md" pandoc="#flatten">ref</macro>) preprocessor was used to squash the project source into one a single file (because Pandoc only works with single files).